pusher/pusher-http-dotnet/README.md

 * Use a workaround package such as [Microsoft Async](https://www.nuget.org/packages/Microsoft.Bcl.Async) or [AsyncBridge](https://www.nuget.org/packages/AsyncBridge.Net35).

 Please note that neither of these workarounds will be officially supported by Pusher.

-## Development Notes

-* Developed using Visual Studio Community 2017
-* PusherServer acceptance tests depends on [PusherClient](https://github.com/pusher-community/pusher-websocket-dotnet).
-* PusherServer has two variations, the original version for .NET, and a .NET Core version.
-The source files all live in the .NET Core folder, with links from the .NET project to these files to create the .NET version.

-The Pusher application settings are now loaded from a JSON config file stored in the root of the source tree and named `AppConfig.test.json`.
-Make a copy of `./AppConfig.sample.json` and name it `AppConfig.test.json`.
-Modify the contents of `AppConfig.test.json` with your test application settings.
-You should be good to run all the tests successfully.

 ### Alternative environments